This is a collaborative post.

 You will get to see some of the most amazing works from the likes of Dali, Picasso, Francis Bacon, Tracey Emin, and Damien Hurst.
 There are so many breathtaking works of art to look at, and it may take you several hours to get around the massive gallery.
 There are temporary exhibitions that change periodically, so be sure to check what is on offer when you visit.

 What are your top tips for how to enjoy a London mini-break?
 I’ve been a few times and can think of some great additions to this list but I’d love to hear what you think!
 What must-see attractions would you recommend on a visit to our nation’s capital?
-Let me know in the comments, or as always, you can catch up with me over on Twitter.
+Let me know in the comments.